yuky2020/23.OS/README.md

 #23.OS

-The idea is to make a linux distribution that will be buautyfull easy to use and complete
+The idea is to make a linux distribution that will be beauty easy to use complete